benignware-labs/Custom-Archives/readme.txt

 = Developers =

-There are lots of action and filter hooks available to extend the functionality of this plugin.
-If you'd like more information on how to use them, take a look at the plugin Wiki on the [GitHub repository](https://github.com/danieltj27/Custom-Archives/wiki).
+For information regarding the hooks and integrations in this plugin, refer to the wiki on the [GitHub repository](https://github.com/danieltj27/Custom-Archives/wiki).

 = Thank You =